azhang4216/RedditAPI/README.md

 ## Running the tests

-You can check if everything is running smoothly by going to https://twitter.com/RedditFunniest and refreshing to see if the tweet pops up, like so:
+You can check if everything is running smoothly by going to the twitter account you put into the program and refreshing to see if the tweet pops up, like so:

 ![](Images/Successful_Tweet.png)